-The reader should take note that this Choosing the right EMI conductive gasket requires knowledge of both elecevaluation was set up to create a harsh exposure evaluation in a corrosive trical and mechanical requirements. environment - NOT - an evaluation Shear forces, environmental effects, to maximize shielding effectiveness. compression set, method of application Following recommended EMI gasket and pricing are just some of the factors design quidelines for corrosive enviinfluencing choice of gasket which is ronments will produce significantly best for a particular application.
-Materials must be both cost-effective as greater shielding effectiveness test results.
-See section on Design Guides well as ensuring equipment and sysfor Corrosion Control above. tem compliance with Military and Commercial EMI/EMC test requirements Inclusion of test data for all materiand environmental test requirements. als within this catalog is not practical, In order to help ensure a successful nor necessary to support this conequipment and/or system test cycle clusion.
-The shielding effectiveness
+Choosing the right EMI conductive gasket requires knowledge of both electrical and mechanical requirements.
+Shear forces, environmental effects, compression set, method of application and pricing are just some of the factors influencing choice of gasket which is best for a particular application.
+Materials must be both cost-effective as well as ensuring equipment and system compliance with Military and Commercial EMI/EMC test requirements and environmental test requirements.
+In order to help ensure a successful equipment and/or system test cycle why not start by designing in the best gasket available to help get you there -Chomerics Cho-Seal 6502/6503.